For Iris DeMent, Music Is The Calling That Forces Her Into The Spotlight

 DEMENT: Yep.

 (Singing) And you know the sun's setting fast.
 Just like they say, nothing good ever lasts.
-Go on now, kiss it goodbye.
-But hold on to your lover, 'cause your heart's bound to die.
-Go on now and say goodbye to our town, to our town.
-Can't you see the sun setting down on our town, on our town, goodnight.
+Go on now.
+Kiss it goodbye.
+But hold on to your lover 'cause your heart's bound to die.
+Go on now.
+Say goodbye to our town, to our town.
+Can't you see the sun setting down on our town, on our town?
+Goodnight.
 Up the street beside that red neon light, that's where I met my baby on a hot summer's night.
 He was the tender, and I ordered a beer.
-It's been forty years, and I'm still sitting here.
+It's been 40 years, and I'm still sitting here.
 But I could see the sun setting fast.
 Just like they say, nothing good ever lasts.
-Go on now and kiss it goodbye.
+Go on now, and kiss it goodbye.
 But hold on to your lover 'cause your heart's bound to die.
-Go on now and say goodbye to our town, to our town.
-I could see the sun has gone down on our town, on our town, goodnight.
+Go on now, and say goodbye to our town, to our town.
+I could see the sun has gone down on our town, on our town.
+Goodnight.

-GROSS: Iris DeMent's latest album is called "The Trackless Woods."
-I'm Terry Gross, and this is FRESH AIR.

-GROSS: This is FRESH AIR, and if you're just joining us, my guest is Iris DeMent.
-She's a singer and songwriter whose music is very influenced by the Arkansas Delta.
-She was born on the Delta.
-Her parents were from the Delta.
-But when she was 3, the family moved to California.
-But her parents were very deep into the Pentecostal church and the Assemblies of God, so she grew up with a lot of music that was very rooted in the Delta.
-And you can hear that in the songs that she sings.
-She has a new album called "The Trackless Woods."
-So I'd love it if you'd close with a song, if you'd play us a song.
-And how about a song from your latest album, "The Trackless Woods," which features poems by the Russian writer Anna - and I'm not sure whether it's Akhmatova or Akhmatova - you say you've heard it both ways, so I've just said it both ways, so hopefully we're covered.
+GROSS: So I'd love it if you'd close with a song, if you'd play us a song.
+And how about a song from your latest album, "The Trackless Woods," which features poems by the Russian writer Anna - and I'm not sure whether it's Akhmatova or Akhmatova.
+You say you've heard it both ways, so I've just said it both ways.

 (LAUGHTER)